Aswatha02/Email-Spam-Classifier/README.md

 Total emails: 25
-Email from: Netflix <no-reply@netflix.com> - Subject: Payment Failed - Classified as: Ham Email from: "Prize Dept" <lottery@randommail.com> - Subject: You won $1000! - Classified as: Spam Limitations & Notes
+Email from: Netflix <no-reply@netflix.com> - Subject: Payment Failed - Classified as: Ham Email from: "Prize Dept" <lottery@randommail.com> - Subject: You won $1000! - Classified as: Spam Limitations and Notes
-Only checks inbox emails, not other folders.
+Only checks emails in the inbox (not spam, promotions, etc.)

-Doesn't use ML — only keyword and link-based rules.
+No machine learning is used — classification is based on keywords and links

-Works best in trusted environments (Gmail + App Passwords).
+Works best in trusted environments (your own Gmail account with App Passwords)

 License
-MIT License — free to use, modify, and distribute.
+MIT License — Free to use, modify, and distribute.